nikmeiser/omphaloskepsis/README.md

 https://host.domain.com/civic/104 Franklin St., New York NY 10013
 ```

-If you don't enter any parameters, teh value defaults to "104 Franklin St., New York NY 10013"
+If you don't enter any parameters, the value defaults to "104 Franklin St., New York NY 10013"

 I don't have a UI for it at the moment so you're better off using something like [Postman](http://www.getpostman.com/) if you want to see the prettified JSON results.